 - Advisors will help students set short-term and long-range goals and assist students in planning their course of study to ensure they have met appropriate degree requirements and have developed areas of interest.

-- Advisors also play a supportive role in referring students to the Transfer Services Office, Counseling and Health Services, and other campus resources to help students meet their needs.
+- Advisors also play a supportive role in referring students to the Transfer, Career & Internship (TCI) Services Office, Counseling and Health Services, and other academic and campus resources to help students meet their needs.